-COBOLing Together UI Benefits: How Delays in Fiscal Stabilizers Impact Aggregate Consumption
+COBOLing Together UI Benefits: How Delays in Fiscal Stabilizers Affect Aggregate Consumption *

 Abstract

-The United States experienced an unprecedented increase in unemployment insurance (UI) claims starting in March 2020, mainly due to layoffs caused by COVID-19.
-State unemployment insurance systems were inadequately prepared to process these claims.
-Those states using an antiquated programming language, COBOL, to process UI claims experienced longer delays in benefit disbursement.
-Using daily card consumption data from Affinity Solutions, I employ a two-way fixed effects estimator to measure the causal impact of COBOL-induced delays in UI benefits on aggregate consumption.
-The delays caused a 4.4 percentage point relative decline in total card consumption in COBOL states relative to non-COBOL states.
-Performing a back-of-the-envelope calculation using 2019 data, I find that real GDP declined by $181 billion (in 2012 dollars).
+The United States experienced an unprecedented increase in unemployment insurance (UI) claims starting in March 2020.
+State UI-benefit systems were inadequately prepared to process these claims.
+In states that used an antiquated programming language, COBOL, to process claims, potential claimants experienced a larger increase in administrative difficulties, which led to longer delays in benefit disbursement.
+Using daily debit and credit card consumption data from Affinity Solutions, I employ a two-way fixed-effects estimator to measure the causal impact of having an antiquated UI benefit system on aggregate consumption.
+Such systems led to a 2.8-percentage-point decline in total credit and debit card consumption relative to card consumption in states with more modern systems.
+I estimate that the share of claims whose processing was delayed by over 70 days rose by at least 2.1 percentage points more in COBOL states relative to non-COBOL states.
+Based on a back-of-the-envelope calculation using 2019 data, my results suggest that the decline in consumption in COBOL states in 2020 after the pandemic-emergency declaration corresponds to a real-GDP decline of at least $105 billion (in 2019 dollars).

-Keywords: unemployment insurance, automatic stabilizers, emergency unemployment benefits, consumption
+Keywords: I38 unemployment insurance, administrative burdens, automatic stabilizers, emergency unemployment benefits, consumption

 JEL Classification: E24, J65, E21, I38